doddle/lander/README.md

 ## running the backend

 The backend listens on `:8000` and will read assets from a relative path of: `./frontend/dist`

+> NOTE: before launching the backend, either `mkdir ./frontend/dist` or run `cd frontend ; npm run build`
+>       needless to say if you make an empty directory, don't expect lander render.
+>

 The golang app supports a few flags..:
 - `-annotationBase` the base of the annotations to use.
 Appended with `/show` to figure the annotations above